RoyiAvital/Projects/SleefVsSvml/README.md

  *	Open the Solution File (`SleefVsSvml.sln`) in Visual Studio 2017.
  	The projects in the solution are configured to use Intel Compiler 19 (Required for SVML).
  *	Build the project `SleefVsSvml`.
- *	Run the `EXE` file which is the output of t he build using the instructions in *Run*.
+ *	Run the `EXE` file which is the output of the build using the instructions in *Run*.

 ## Run
 Run the EXE file using `SleefVsSvml.exe <TEST NUMBER> <NUM ELEMENTS> <NUM ITERATIONS> <NEGATIVE VALUES FLAG> <MAX VALUE>`.